-Today is the start of the ‘Boekenweek’ (Bookweek), a nice occasion to highlight an artwork which is seen less and less: a bookplate.
+Today is the start of ‘Boekenweek’ (Book Week), a nice occasion to highlight an artwork that is increasingly rare: a bookplate.
 Escher created several of them, mostly for friends.
-The first one when he was 17, for his own library.
+The first one when he was only 17, for his own library.

-The one you see here, from 1946, was for his neighbor in Baarn, engineer Albert Ernst Bosman.
+The one you see here, from 1946, was for his opposite neighbour in Baarn, engineer Albert Ernst Bosman.
 He must have been a bookworm, looking at the one Escher pictured in this bookplate.
-He didn’t know it yet but this neighbour would be of great significance to him.
-Bosman was the one to bring him in contact with Hans de Rijk.
-The man of many pseudonyms.
+He did not know it yet but this neighbour would be of great significance to him.
+Bosman was the one to bring him in contact with Hans de Rijk, the man of many pseudonyms.

-Escher met him as friar Erich, member of the congregation of Saint Louis in Oudenbosch.
+Escher met him as Friar Erich, a member of the congregation of Saint Louis in Oudenbosch.
 This Erich was fascinated by the print Up and Down, which hung on the wall of his classroom.
 He knew Albert Bosman and this is the one who brought artist and admirer together.
 It was the start of a lifelong friendship.
-Under the name Bruno Ernst this Erich teached math at the academy for teachers, where he also founded the magazine of mathematics Pythagoras.
-After they met in August 1956 they saw each other often, De Rijk always as friar Erich.
+Under the name Bruno Ernst, this Erich taught maths at the academy for teachers, where he also founded the magazine of mathematics Pythagoras.
+After they met in August 1956 they saw each other often, De Rijk always introducing himself as Friar Erich.
 It took Escher several months to find out his real name.
-Escher was captured by this young man (he was 30), while he was capable of explaining complex mathematical issues in a simple way.
-One print after another was discussed during these meetings and also the sketches were included to get a complete picture.
+Escher was captivated by this young man (he was 30), as the latter, as a teacher, was capable of explaining complex mathematical issues in a simple way.
+One print after another was discussed during these meetings and the sketches were included as well to get a complete picture.

-Much later, in 1970-1971, the two would repeat this discussion more systematically.
-During a period of two years and in weekly meetings Eschers complete body of work was analysed, De Rijk asking the artist about his intentions for each print.
-In 1976 this very fruitful change of ideas would lead to the much praised standard work The Magic Mirror of M.C.
+Much later, in 1970-1971, the two would adopt a much more systematic approach.
+Over a period of two years and in weekly meetings, Escher’s entire oeuvre was analysed, De Rijk asking the artist about his intentions for each print.
+In 1976 this very fruitful exchange of ideas would lead to the much praised standard work The Magic Mirror of M.C.
 Escher.